 Pinterest likes you to be active on the platform at least once a day, and if you add the Tailwind scheduler, she will feed you traffic if your viewers like your content.

-SEO and Pinterest traffic consistently grow over time, these search engines make you earn their trust, and that’s where your consistency counts the most.
+SEO and Pinterest traffic consistently grow over time.
+These search engines make you earn their trust.
+So promotion is where your consistency counts the most.

 There are some rules it’s not a good idea to break, and a smart rule breaker knows that.